colinyjchung/jinnzhong/content/posts/20240521-brainstorming-story-tags.md

 * **[arc: LET GO](https://journal.jinnzhong.com/tags/arc-let-go/)** - someone who is holding on to their identity at the cost of love, family, self-confidence, whatever realizes they need to let go.

 ## Inquiry [INQ]

+1. Gather, find, or stumble on to clues
+2. Go to crime scenes
+3. Interview leads and suspects
+4. Figure out network of relationships
+5. Narrow down H4W (who, when, where, why, how)

+Open loops and questions you might drop in a story

+* What's their deal?
+* Who's fucking with me?
+* Who's the traitor/spy?
+* What does this do?
+* Is this rumor true?
+* H4W did it?